Sinoosoida/ISA-RAN/README.md

 # ISA-RAN Model Repository

-This repository contains the ISA-RAN model described in the accompanying article, along with the necessary script to run the model.
+This repository contains the model for semantic segmentation of olfactory bulbs on phase-contrast computed tomography scans, along with the necessary script to run the model.

 ## Prerequisites